 High-severity vulnerability in self-validation feature enabled injection of arbitrary Java EL expressions

-The high-impact flaw (CVE-2020-11002) relates to server-side template injection in the SelfValidating feature of dropwizard-validation that enables injection of arbitrary Java EL expressions, according to a GitHub advisory published on April 10.
+The high-impact flaw (CVE-2020-11002) relates to server-side template injection (SSTI) in the SelfValidating feature of dropwizard-validation that enables injection of arbitrary Java EL expressions, according to a GitHub advisory published on April 10.

 The release of new Dropwizard versions follows the previous issue of patches that only partially fixed the underlying flaw.

 The Dropwizard bug was discovered by GitHub Security Lab’s Alvaro Muñoz during his research into Java Bean validation that initially found similar issues in Sonatype Nexus repository manager.

 “When a [Dropwizard] user submits a POST/PUT request, its JSON contents will be unmarshalled into a Java Bean and, if self-validation is enabled, the method annotated with @SelfValidation on that bean will be invoked,” Muñoz told The Daily Swig.

 “If this validation method determines that the Bean properties are not valid, it will emit an error message back to the user,” such as checking for non-null values or a property’s conformance to a specific format.